-Austin R. Gibbons has extensive trial experience in both State and Federal Courts throughout the state.
-He established his own firm as senior partner in 1977 and has practiced continuously since that time in Walnut Creek representing businesses, insurance carriers and public agency self-insurance pools both in civil litigation and as general counsel.
+Austin R. Gibbons (RETIRED- 2016) Austin R. Gibbons has extensive trial experience in both State and Federal Courts throughout the state.
+He established his own firm as senior partner in 1977 and practiced representing businesses, insurance carriers and public agency self-insurance pools both in civil litigation and as general counsel.

 Austin was admitted to the bar in 1964, after graduating from St. Mary’s College (A.B., 1959) and Boalt Hall School of Law, University of California at Berkeley (J.D., 1963).
 He began his career with the State of California, Division of Highways and then practiced with the Richmond and Walnut Creek firm of Tinning and DeLap.